LUMP SUM INCOME (INCOME) (FAM)

 1. Change in the FANF SON: The FANF SON is reviewed annually in July and adjusted as necessary.
 An assistance group may request recalculation of the period of ineligibility due to a change in the FANF SON if they reapply for financial assistance.
 An increase in the assistance group size is not considered an increase in the FANF SON.

 - Reduce the original lump sum by the amount budgeted for ineligible months already gone by at the old FANF SON.

 - Divide the remainder of the lump sum by the new FANF SON to determine the number of ineligible months remaining.

-2. Life-Threatening Circumstances: Shorten the end date of a period of ineligibility when events occur which cannot be reasonably predicted and which result in the unavailability of the lump sum.
+3. Life-Threatening Circumstances: Shorten the end date of a period of ineligibility when events occur which cannot be reasonably predicted and which result in the loss or unavailability of the lump sum.
 Such life-threatening circumstances include:

 - Natural disasters such as floods, fires, hurricanes, and earthquakes;

 - Eviction, loss of owned residence, arson, theft of clothing, food, or money (including the lump sum);